evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 The battery has a gross capacity of 113kWh and a net capacity of 106,5kWh, meaning you have a 6,5kWh buffer for protection.
 (5,8%).

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 707 to 701 km (439-436 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 15,1kWh/100km for the basic version and 15,2kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 15.1kWh/100km for the basic version and 15.2kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 170kW.
 A full charge from 0 - 100% would take 77 minutes, while a more common scenario of 10-80% would take 36 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 56%, resulting in an actual charge speed, including time loss on 121kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 56%, resulting in an actual charge speed, including time loss, of 121kW.
 Each charge session would take 28 minutes and 28 seconds.

 ### Onboard charger